 I teach courses in digital and analog integrated circuit design, digital signal processing, probability with engineering applications, VLSI architectures and algorithms for machine learning, communications and signal processing.

 My research investigates the design of energy-efficient machine learning and communication systems in scaled silicon and beyond CMOS technologies.
 Our work innovates across systems, algorithms, architectures and integrated circuits.

 Undergraduate Research Opportunities

 Research opportunities exist for the creative, enthusiastic and hardworking undergraduate in the areas of integrated circuit design, VLSI architectures for DSP and communications, and machine learning implementations.

-- energy efficient systems, architectures and integrated circuits for communications, signal processing and machine learning
+- energy and latency-efficient integrated circuits for machine learning, communications, and signal processing

 - Autonomous Systems and Artificial Intelligence

 - M. Kang, S. Gonugondla, and N. R. Shanbhag, Deep In-memory Architectures for Machine Learning, Springer Nature, 2020.

 - N. R. Shanbhag and K. K. Parhi, Pipelined Adaptive Digital Filters, Kluwer Academic Publishers, 1994.